Trezzon/trezzon/README.md

 <img src="https://github.com/Trezzon/trezzon/blob/main/assets/turtle.png" style="width:250px" align="right"/>
 <p>
   💻 I am a creative and passionate Frontend Web Developer and UI/UX Designer with at least 3 years worth of experience in the field.
-I have substantial experience developing websites and web applications not just with the fundamentals, but also using frameworks such as Tailwind and Bootstrap, and React and Vue.
-I am also experienced with CMS platforms such as WordPress and Joomla.
+I have a lot of experience developing websites and web applications not just with the web fundamentals, but also using frameworks such as Tailwind and Bootstrap, and React and Vue.
+I am also experienced building fully custom websites utilizing with CMS platforms such as WordPress and Joomla.
 </p>
 <p>
   🖼️ In my free time I am passionate about art and I love to create illustrations, which I extend to my web work through creating web graphics assets such as custom images, logos, or even silly animations!